 If you believe that you or your children may have any stage of gum disease, it’s important to take action.
 Aside from maintaining a regular schedule of oral care, be sure to stay active with dental checkups every six months or sooner if there is a potential problem.
 You should be aware of other risk factors which may play a role in significantly increasing the likelihood of gum disease.
 These include smoking, diabetes, medications causing dry mouth and hormonal changes in young girls and women.

 Have more questions?

 As always, please feel free to reach out to us if you have concerns about your family’s oral health.
-Give us a call or schedule an appointment with our pediatric dentist in Katy, TX today!
+Give us a call or schedule an appointment with our kids dentist in Katy today!